 13. As you have pedaled the world which climate would you prefer to cycle?
 Summer, winter, or the rain?

 Different climatic conditions come with their own pros and cons.
 While cycling in the cold, you heat up quickly and the pedalling helps you stay warm, however, extreme cold may cause the metal cleats to freeze your feet and water in a bottle can stay frozen all day.
 Also, rapid loss of body temperature every time you stop is common in the winter.
-Summer time is great in keeping your muscles warm even when you stop for breaks.
+Summertime is great in keeping your muscles warm even when you stop for breaks.
 However, pedalling in the heat can be hard-work and may lead to dehydration or fatigue.
-The rainy season too has it’s own charm, but cycling when you’re completely soaked through can be exhausting.
+The rainy season to has it’s own charm, but cycling when you’re completely soaked through can be exhausting.
 However, it is these changes in the weather that make you feel like a part of nature and makes cycling such a joy.

 14. Could you share one of your fondest memories associated with your India tour?

 My best memory started off as one of my worst.
 I was hit by a drunk truck driver who turned across my path totally oblivious to me.
 Fortunately, a kind onlooker helped me by beckoning a rickshaw driver.
 The driver carried me and my broken bike to the nearest town of Bellary.
 The onlooker followed all the way on his moped to ensure I was okay and dropped me at a bike shop.
 Before leaving, he phoned a friend I had stayed with in Hampli the previous night.
 This friend in Hampli asked another friend who lived in Bellary to meet me at the bike shop.
 This friend, Babu, hosted me in his home with his family for two weeks on and off whilst my bike was being repaired.
 They were so kind and wonderful to me that in some ways I felt grateful about the accident for giving me a chance to meet such wonderful people.